 Many surfers rave about the flex that this surfboard construction provides, which perfectly responds to your bottom turns with incredible speed and flow.
 A flax cloth surfboard absorbs vibrations within the water, enhancing the flex, promoting instant response time, and increasing speed down the line and through maneuvers.
 This flex pattern created by a flax fiber surfboard makes them feel alive and responsive in smaller, everyday conditions.

-As Dave Rastovich, a flax surfboard pioneer testified in this interview: "The flex feels perfect for me, not too rigid like timber or carbon, not soft and spongy like popouts from nasty mass production lines, and I have had a couple now for over a year, maybe two, and they don't seem to lose their twang and twitchy feel."
+As Dave Rastovich, a flax surfboard pioneer testified in an interview with Magic Seaweed : "The flex feels perfect for me, not too rigid like timber or carbon, not soft and spongy like popouts from nasty mass production lines, and I have had a couple now for over a year, maybe two, and they don't seem to lose their twang and twitchy feel."

 In general, a flax fiber surfboard will also be extremely light, which is excellent for high-performance turns and aerial maneuvers.
 However, suppose you need a little weight with your board, such as during high-intensity winds and choppier conditions.
 In that case, a heavier epoxy or Polyester (PU) surfboard might be a better choice.